 Types of Camping Stoves

-The canister stove has become extremely popular in recent years because they deliver an ultra-lightweight and ultra-portable alternative.
+The canister stove has become extremely popular in recent years because they deliver an ultra-lightweight and ultra-portable alternative for your portable camping kitchen.
 Also, they are incredibly easy-to-use and create amazing meals.

 I have traded-in my old backpacking stove for the newer canister design for these reasons.
 My favorite aspect is the lack of liquid fuel sloshing around with the potential to leak or become an overall nuisance.
 Since the fuel inside is pressurized, they virtually last forever.